ovh/docs/pages/platform/ai/cli_11_cli_getting_started/guide.en-au.md

 ---
 title: CLI - Launch an AI notebook
 slug: cli/getting-started-cli
-excerpt: Learn how to run an AI Training notebook using the CLI
+excerpt: Learn how to run an AI Notebook using the CLI
 section: Command Line Interface
 order: 201
 ---

-**Last updated 27th May, 2021.**
+**Last updated 29th August, 2022.**

 ## Objective